paradigmxyz/reth/docs/crates/discv4.md

 Every time that the network is polled, the `Discovery::poll()` is also called to handle all `DiscoveryEvent`s ready to be processed.
 There are two types of `DiscoveryEvent`s, `DiscoveryEvent::Discovered` and `DiscoveryEvent::EnrForkId`.
 If a new node is discovered, the new peer is added to the node's peers.
 If an ENR fork Id is received, the event is pushed to a queue of messages that will later be handled by the `NetworkState`.

-Lets recap everything that we covered.
+Let's recap everything that we covered.
 The `discv4` crate enables the node to discover new peers across the network.
 When the node is started, a `NetworkManager` is created which initializes a new `Discovery` type, which initializes the `Discv4Service`.
 When the `Discv4Service` is polled, all `Discv4Command`s, `IngressEvent`s and `DiscV4Event`s are handled until the `queued_events` are empty.
 This process repeats every time the `NetworkState` is polled to allow the node discover and communicate with new peers across the network.